-A look at what pilots need to be tested on every year
+A look at what airline pilots need to be check & tested for every year

 Airline pilots are probably tested more than any other profession.
 Every 12 months, pilots must complete the following:

-- Pass a medical assessment ensuring they are fit to fly (reduces to every 6 months above a certain age).
+- Pass a medical assessment ensuring they are fit to fly (reduces to every 6 months when above the age of 60).

 - Complete a ‘Line Check’.
 This is a bit like a driving test, but in the aircraft.
 An examiner observes you operating the aircraft to ensure you are compliant with company rules and regulations and are doing the job to a proficient standard.

 - Every 6 months, pilots must go into the simulator where they practice emergency procedures whilst being assessed by an examiner over a couple of days.

 - Complete technical testing to ensure they maintain a high level of technical proficiency on their aircraft type.